mjames-upc/awips-docs/docs/install/install-cave.md

 ## Localization Preferences Error

-You can reset CAVE by removing the `~/caveData` directory (on OS X `~/Library/CAVE`) and then run `cave` again to connect to an EDEX server.
+You can reset CAVE by removing the `~/caveData` directory (on macOS `~/Library/CAVE`) and then run `cave` again to connect to an EDEX server.
 Your local files have been removed, but if you are re-connecting to an EDEX server you have used before, the remote files will sync again to your local `~/caveData` (bundles, colormaps, etc.).

 ## No Images Displayed